PRIVATE STUDY

 All lessons are enhanced with musical handouts, scores, recordings, practice exercises with audio files, video links, etc.

-For optimum continuity, LESSONS and LESSON BLOCKS are scheduled at minimum every two weeks on the same day and time.
+LESSONS and LESSON BLOCKS are scheduled every two weeks on the same day and time.

-Musicians who are visiting from abroad or outside the New York City area for a finite period of time can arrange special study intensives where lessons are scheduled with greater frequency (ex. weekly).
+Musicians who are visiting from abroad or outside the New York City area for a finite period of time can arrange special study intensives where lessons are scheduled with greater frequency (ex. weekly or multiple sessions in a week).

 Prior to the first meeting, Richard requests background input from the student(s) by e-mail, identifying their short and longterm creative goals, stylistic interests and self-assessed skill levels in different musical disciplines.